 The EU – Africa summit has come and gone and is most likely forgotten of already.
 We can now review the Robert Mugabe boycott saga, the Jacob Zuma calculated withdrawal, and the invitation of Egypt (a country whose AU membership is currently suspended) to the meeting and the real beneficiaries of the meeting.

 Experience from previous engagements between the two geopolitical regions teaches us that not much changes from these summits.
 African leaders will go back home and pursue their normal agenda of zero tolerance to citizen rights and scant attention to political elite criminality, including widespread corruption.
 The EU will continue with its 19th Century policy of manipulating and managing Africa as opposed to 21st Century empowering measures.

-Africa is organisationally and structurally too poor, too weak and too incompetent to hold balanced and effective discussions both within the continent and with the EU; the result is summits in which African delegates find themselves taking notes of EU lectures and forget to present their on world view with conviction.
+African states are poorly organisationed and structurally poor, too weak and too incompetent to hold balanced and effective discussions both within the continent and with the EU; the result is summits in which African delegates find themselves taking notes of EU lectures and forget to present their on worldview with conviction.

 The many summits between Africa and Europe have failed to produce long-term practical solutions for African problems.
 The trade barriers imposed by the West remain a significant factor in the huge trade gap between the two continents and lack of economic growth.
 The West and not Africa controls ‘international’ trade markets hence the latter has little or no influence on the value of her products.